phughesmcr/Miski/README.md

 positionInstance.proxy.x = 1;
 ```

-The second way, using `.proxy` has the advantage of also adding the entity to the changed tracking as well as performing some basic typeguarding.
+The second way, using `.proxy`, has the advantage of also adding the entity to changed tracking as well as performing
+some basic typeguarding.

 For convenience, the public data APIs perform ownership and data-storage checks: